- Lead Organisation

-In this project, ANU will be working with Monash University to develop new approaches for perovskite electrodes.
+In this Development of Stable Electrodes for Perovskite Solar Cells project, ANU will be working with Monash University to develop new approaches for perovskite electrodes.
 A variety of integrated electrode structures will be developed and tested for efficiency and stability, and the cost of the developed structures will be assessed.
 The result is expected to be perovskite solar cells with substantially improved stability that have the potential for commercialisation.

-Perovskites are an exciting new class of materials for solar cells because they are low cost and can be used to make high efficiency solar cells.
-A limitation of perovskite cells is that so far the highest efficiency solar cells have used high cost electrodes with limited stability.
+The project by ANU recognises that perovskites are an exciting new class of materials for solar cells because they are low cost and can be used to make high efficiency solar cells.
+A limitation of the cells is that so far the highest efficiency solar cells have used high cost electrodes with limited stability.
 This project will develop novel multi-layer integrated contacts that can achieve high efficiency, low cost, and improved stability.

 Perovskites are a broad class of materials that have shown high efficiency in solar cell applications.
 Key advantages are that they can be cheaply deposited at room temperature, they have high material quality, and they can be tuned to absorb light across the solar spectrum.
 This project will address one of the key limitations of cells, which are their electrodes.
 Development of improved electrodes is expected to substantially accelerate the commercialisation of this promising technology, leading to reduction in the cost of solar energy.